Cheryl (singer): 2012–2013: A Million Lights, Girls Aloud reunion and tours

 Cheryl's third studio album, A Million Lights, was released on 18 June 2012.
 It debuted at number two on the UK Albums Chart, selling 34,934 copies in its first week on sale, and was her first not to debut at number one in the UK and her first not to sell over 100,000 copies in its first week.
 Her debut album 3 Words sold 125,000 copies while its follow-up Messy Little Raindrops sold around 105,000 copies.
 A Million Lights was certified gold in the UK for shipments of 100,000 copies.
 Its lead single, "Call My Name" became Cheryl's third number one single on the UK Singles Chart, with the sales of 152,001 digital copies.
-The song became 2012's fastest selling number one single on the UK Singles Chart until December of the same year, when the winner of the 2012 series of The X Factor UK, James Arthur, sold 490,560 copies with his cover of Shontelle's "Impossible".
-"Call My Name" sold a total of 417,000 copies in the UK, and was the 34th best-selling single of 2012 there.
+The song became 2012's fastest selling number one single on the UK Singles Chart until December of the same year, when the winner of the ninth series of The X Factor UK, James Arthur, sold 490,560 copies with his cover of Shontelle's "Impossible".
+"Call My Name" sold a total of 417,000 copies in the UK.
 "Under the Sun", the second single from the album, was released on 2 September 2012, and peaked at number 13, becoming her seventh consecutive solo top-twenty single.

-To promote A Million Lights, Cheryl embarked on her first solo concert tour, A Million Lights Tour.
+Cheryl promoted A Million Lights by embarking on her first solo concert tour, A Million Lights Tour.
 The tour ran from 3 to 17 October 2012, and comprised 11 show dates: two in Ireland, one in Scotland and eight in England.
 She also did a set of meet and greets at each concert.
 The £350 offer included an autograph, a chance to meet her and a photograph with her backstage, with proceeds going towards her charity, The Cheryl Cole Foundation.
 The meet and greet ticket drew negative criticism from fans, who complained about the high price.